tsbmediaventure/ConsCent-docs/docs/mobile/android.md

         android:layout_height="wrap_content" />
 ~~~
   Eg: Color.parseColor("#0087ca") or ContextCompat.getColor(context, color_from_colors.xml) like ContextCompat.getColor(this, R.color.red)
-* contentTd (String): This will be your article or content id for which detail needs to be checked.
+* contentId (String): This will be your article or content id for which detail needs to be checked.
-* onConscentListener (OnConscentListener): You can pass a listener which will get called after success or failure in processing.
+* OnConscentListener : You can pass a listener which will get called after success or failure in processing.
 If you pass a listener, after successful processing, the success reference will be called and for failed event, failure event will be called.
 You can implement OnConscentListener in your activity and then pass it as a reference.
   * onSuccess: This is the success callback which will get called for every successful processing.
-You can pass your method as a reference or an lambda expression which will get called in case of success.
+You can pass your method as a reference or a lambda expression which will get called in case of success.
   * onError: This is optional.
 You can pass it as null.
 This is the failure callback which will get called for every failed processing.
-You can pass your method as a reference or an lambda expression and it'll get called for failed cases.
+You can pass your method as a reference or a lambda expression and it'll get called for failed cases.
 You can implement your code in it for failed cases.
   * onSubscribe: This is optional callback.
-If you want to inflate subscribe layout, pass a subscribe function which will be called when subscribe button will be clicked inside payment flow.
+If you want to inflate subscribe layout, pass a subscribe function which will be called when subscribe button will be clicked inside the payment flow.
 Passing null will not inflate subscribe layout.
   * onBuyPass: This is optional callback.
-It will be called when buy-pass button will be clicked inside payment flow.
+It will be called when buy-pass button will be clicked inside the payment flow.
-  * onSignIn: This is the callback function which will be called when a user click on signIn button in payment flow.
+  * onSignIn: This is the callback function which will be called when a user clicks on signIn button in payment flow.
 This will be only visible if subscribe layout has been inflated.
-  * onAdFree: This is the callback function which will be called when a user click on adfree subscription.
+  * onAdFree: This is the callback function which will be called when a user clicks on adfree subscription.
-* yourContentTitle (String - Optional): Type string, title of the content for display purposes.
+* yourContentTitle (`String` - Optional): Title of the content for display purposes.
-* yourSubsUrl (String - Optional): Type string, url to be used when subscribe button is clicked.
+* yourSubsUrl (`String` - Optional):  Url to be used when subscribe button is clicked.
-* canSubscribe (Boolean - Optional): Type boolean, pass this as "true" to show subscribe layout else "false".
+* canSubscribe (`Boolean` - Optional):  Pass this as "true" to show subscribe layout else "false".
-* showClose (Boolean - Optional): Type boolean, pass this as "true" to show close button on the paywall/subscriptions, default is "false".
+* showClose (`Boolean` - Optional):  Pass this as "true" to show close button on the paywall/subscriptions, default value is `"false"`.

 ## Step-6
 In you onActivityResult method, pass below line of code: